Skip to main content

 Water Spray Method:

-• Use a strong, directed spray of water to wash mites off leaves — especially the undersides.
+• Use a strong, directed canopy spray to wash mites off leaves, aiming upward at the undersides and along the veins.

-• This method alone can significantly reduce populations and is ideal for light infestations.
+• This method alone can significantly reduce populations because it physically dislodges mites, eggs, dust, and webbing, and is ideal for light infestations.

 Leaf Wipe Option: